opensecuritycontroller/community/development/build_osc_image.md

 5. [Access to OSC source code](./repo_access.md)

 ## Assumptions
-This document assumes that user is performing following installation steps on Linux OS.
+This document assumes that user is performing following installation steps on Ubuntu 14.04.04 LTS Linux OS.
 And examples in this section are with reference to Ubuntu Desktop Linux OS.

 ## Installation Steps
 ### 1 : Install Java